Blind denoising diffusion models and the blessings of dimensionality: Theoretical contributions

 \subsection{Discretization, noise, and step size schedules}

 \paragraph{A family of convenient {diffusion} schedules.} Although our results apply to general choices of $(a_t)_{t\ge 0}$, for the sake of exposition we specialize to a particular convenient family in order to state our next results in a more interpretable form.
 Namely, if we take $a_t = \ta \sigma_t^2$ for some $\ta \in (0,1)$, then the ODE~\eqref{eq:sig_ode_main} becomes particularly easy to solve: $\sigma_t = \sigma_0 e^{-(1-\ta) t}$.
-We henceforth fix this particular schedule.
+In fact, this is the choice made in \eqref{eq:bddm_sampler_intro} in which $\ta = \beta$.
+We henceforth fix this particular choice.

+Figure~\ref{fig:learning_gaussian_denoising} shows samples and evolution of noise level for a neural network blind denoisers trained on Gaussian data.
+Under an appropriate choice $a_t = \frac12 \sigma_t^2$ and $h=0.5$, we see that $\hat \sigma_k \simeq \sigma_t$ as predicted by Proposition~\ref{prop:opt_schedule} when having low intrinsic dimensionality.
+See Appendix~\ref{app:gaussian_gaussian_mixture} for details.

 \paragraph{Discretization error.} If the SDE \eqref{eq:empirical_sde} is discretized, then in addition to the error terms present in Theorem~\ref{thm:thm_main}, we will also incur a discretization error.
 In order to establish an iteration bound which also scales with the intrinsic dimension, we consider the exponential Euler integrator (see Appendix~\ref{app:exp_euler}).
 With this choice, the discretization error takes the following form: Writing $t_- \defeq \lfloor t/h \rfloor h$ where $h$ is the step size, thus $N = T/h$ is the total number of iterations,